CoInGP: Convolutional Inpainting with Genetic Programming: Introduction

 \section{Introduction}

-Today, images represent a standard media to share information, but they also represent a common testbed to evaluate the performance of many algorithms, especially those coming from the deep learning domain, see, e.g.,~\cite{ILSVRC15,isola2016imagetoimage,chen2018looks}.
-The usability of images, as well as the results on their prediction, will be impaired if such images are damaged/incomplete.
-Indeed, having a set of images with missing pixels can severely impact the information they carry or the results that artificial intelligence techniques can obtain.
-As such, there is often a need to use the image inpainting techniques.
-Image inpainting denotes techniques that reconstruct lost or damaged parts of images by algorithms that replace such parts of images.
+Nowadays, images represent a common testbed to evaluate the performance of many algorithms, especially those coming from the deep learning domain~\cite{ILSVRC15,isola2016imagetoimage,janke2019analysis,chen2018looks}.
+The usability of images in this context is impaired if they are damaged or incomplete.
+Indeed, missing pixels can severely impact the information carried by the images and hinder the performances of artificial intelligence techniques trained on them.
+Hence, there is often the need to resort to image inpainting techniques. \emph{Digital inpainting} generally denotes all methods related to the reconstruction of lost or damaged parts of an image by means of algorithms that replace such parts.
+We refer the reader to the recent surveys by Elharrous et al.~\cite{elharrouss20} and Jam et al.~\cite{jam21} for a more complete overview of image inpainting techniques, while in the following, we recall only the essential approaches investigated in this research field.

+Traditionally, two techniques have been explored for the image inpainting procedure. \emph{Exemplar-based methods} fill a missing region by exploiting local information in the surrounding area.
+This can be done both at the level of single pixels, as in the pioneering work by Efros and Leung~\cite{efros1999}, or patch-wise, by searching for replacement patches in the parts of the image that are not damaged, as proposed for instance by Criminisi et al.~\cite{criminisi04}.
+On the other hand, in \emph{diffusion-based techniques} inpainting is performed by spreading the image information from the boundary of a missing region towards its center, an approach that was initially investigated by Bertalmio et al.~\cite{bertalmio00}.
+A further research thread also focused on combining both the exemplar-based and diffusion-based approaches by defining \emph{hybrid methods}, as done for instance in~\cite{bertalmio03}.

+More recently, \emph{deep learning methods}, and in particular convolutional neural networks (CNNs), have shown excellent results on image inpainting tasks due to their ability to use large training sets~\cite{liu2018image}.
+The part where CNNs truly have an advantage over other inpainting techniques is the fact that they can better capture the global structure of an image~\cite{10.1007/978-3-030-01264-9_1}.
+Finally, researchers also used generative adversarial networks (GANs) for many image-to-image translation tasks, including image inpainting~\cite{isola2016imagetoimage}.